-schezwan fried rice recipe with step by step photos – if you crave for something spicy for lunch or dinner, then schezwan fried rice is a good option. its easy to prepare if you have schezwan sauce ready with you.
+schezwan fried rice recipe with step by step photos – spicy and tasty indo chinese recipe of stir fried vegetables and rice in schezwan sauce. if you crave for something spicy for lunch or dinner, then schezwan fried rice is really a very good option. its easy to prepare if you have schezwan sauce ready with you.

 chopping the veggies does take some time. however, modern gadgets like an electric chopper or food processor makes the work easy. i always prefer to chop the veggies on my own.